bootstrap-vue/bootstrap-vue/src/components/layout/README.md

 <!-- b-grid-row-cols-introduction.vue -->
 ```

-You can control the number of columns at each breakpoint level via the folowing `<b-row>` props:
+You can control the number of columns at each breakpoint level via the following `<b-row>` props:

 - `cols` for `xs` and up screens
 - `cols-sm` for `sm` and up screens